-Justice appears as card eleven in the Rider Waite Deck but can appear as card eight (Strength) in other decks.
+Justice in the Tarot appears as card eleven in the Rider Waite Deck but can appear as card eight (Strength) in other decks.
 It depicts a King or person of authority holding an upright sword and scales and is commonly known as Lady or Lord Justice.
 The imagery itself of Lady Justice heralds from Roman times when the Goddess of Justice (Lustitia) was depicted with the double edged sword and scales.

 The scales represent the careful weighing of the arguments of both sides of a debate.
 The double edged sword is typically taken to represent reason and justice.
 It can also symbolise the power and responsibility of Lady Justice (With great power comes great responsibility) and serves as a reminder that our actions bear an equal but opposite reaction.
 Upright, the sword is a symbol of victory.